jgraham0325/databricks-app-geo/README.md

 # Purpose
 Demo app showing plotting properties as points on a map.
 Designed to be used as a Databricks app, directly querying data from Databricks tables.

+# Prerequisites
+- [Optional] To display thumbnail images for properties on the map and to geocode address, you need an API key for the Google maps API.
+See https://developers.google.com/maps/documentation/javascript/get-api-key.
+Fill this in to the app.py file for the thumbnails or the 'Azure Geocode address.py' file for the Geocoding.
+- [Optional] If deploying using Databricks asset bundles, fill in your Databricks URL in databricks.yml

 # Development
 To sync the changes from local to databricks: